UK-FRAMEXTEAM/Network-Security-Packet-Tracer/README.md

 ## 🖥 Network Topology
 ![Topology](Network-Diagram/Network-Topology.png)

-Perfect bro 🔥 This one is a very strong network (ASA + DMZ + VLAN Segmentation + NAT).
-Let’s make a **professional GitHub README** for your Unit 29 Network Security project.

-You can copy everything below and paste into `README.md`.

----

 ## 📌 Project Overview

 This project was developed for **Pearson BTEC HND in Computing – Unit 29 (Network Security)**.